History of Lawrenceville

 Chosen because of several nearby springs, Lawrenceville's original town square remains the heart of downtown.
 With the inception of the first courthouse, which was built in 1824, and the layout of adjacent property, the farming community took shape and expanded.
 Locals came to town to buy all sorts of dry goods, or sell produce and livestock.
 A mixed-use retail and business complex downtown, Honest Alley, commemorates the place where mule buyers and sellers gathered to trade in good faith.

 In the early days, most residents farmed cotton or otherwise benefited from the industry.
-One of the first cotton factories, Lawrenceville Manufacturing Company, made goods for the Confederates, and when it burned during the Civil War, another was built to replace it.
+One of the first cotton factories, Lawrenceville Manufacturing Company, made goods for the Confederacy, and when it burned during the Civil War, another was built to replace it.
 Corn, lumber, brick manufacturing, and livestock also fueled the rural economy.

 As Atlanta boomed, the sleepy suburbs came alive.
-During the 1980s, Gwinnett repeatedly ranked first among the fastest growing counties in the United States.
+During the 1980s, Gwinnett repeatedly ranked first among the fastest-growing counties in the United States.
 Consequently, Lawrenceville hustled and bustled alongside her sister cities.

 Embracing Its History & Future